-Prerequisites – The first-year tutorials have no prerequisite, but the second-year seminars may include a language requirement.
+Prerequisites – The first-year GLP tutorials have no prerequisites.

-Duration – The course is one semester long and the international visits total of about three weeks.
+Duration – The course is one semester long and the global site visits total about three weeks.

 Time of year – The GLP on-campus portion takes place spring semester.
 The travels could take place at one time in the summer or be broken into multiple segments, such as for the duration of Grinnell’s two-week spring break, plus a summer portion.

 On-Site Arrangements – Depending on where you are in the world, these arrangements will vary.

 - Accommodations can include hostels, hotels, homestays, university residence halls, and apartments.

 - Ground transportation can be buses, trains, or taxis but a lot of the transportation is simply on foot.
 Pack your walking shoes!

 - Local visits while traveling are abundant.
 Outings in each location in the itinerary will be prescribed by your faculty leaders so that they complement the course theme and syllabus.
 You receive exposure not only to your faculty leaders’ expertise, but also to the host cultures’ native lecturers and experts.